 Be knowledgeable about your business.
 Know current trends and laws that apply to notaries.
 As COVID-19 added virtual notary as an acceptable form of notarization in some states, understanding the details is crucial.
-By being allowed to do virtual notarizations, this kept notaries in business and helped many people get important documents notarized.
+By being allowed to do virtual notarizations, kept notaries in business and helped many people get important documents notarized.
 I work in a law firm and I saw firsthand how virtual notarization was a substantial help in getting documents notarized to keep business going and help clients see movement in their cases.

 Content, content, content!